dropbox/AffectedModuleDetector/README.md

     - PreviousCommit: compare against the previous commit
     - ForkCommit: compare against the commit the branch was forked from
     - SpecifiedBranchCommit: specify the branch to compare changes against using the `specifiedBranch` configuration before the `compareFrom` configuration
+ - `excludedModules` : A list of modules that will be excluded from the build process